88-degrees/Book-of-Changes/appendix01s1.md

 Then finally in the young and ignorant there is 'a correct nature,' a moral state made for goodness.
 The efficient teacher directing his efforts to bring out and nourish that, the progress and success will be 'great;' the service done will be worthy of 'a sage.'

-<a name="fn_129"></a>[`218:V`](#fr_129) Hsü is composed of [Qián(䷀)](./e4b9beqian.md), having the quality of strength, and of [Kǎn(䷜)](e59d8ekan.md), having the quality of perilousness.
+<a name="fn_129"></a>[`218:V`](#fr_129) [Xū(䷄)](e99c80xu.md) is composed of [Qián(䷀)](./e4b9beqian.md), having the quality of strength, and of [Kǎn(䷜)](e59d8ekan.md), having the quality of perilousness.
 Thc strong one might readily dare the peril, but he restrains himself and waits.
 This is the lesson of the hexagram,--the benefit of action well considered, of plans well matured.

 The fifth line, as we have observed more than once already, is the place of honour, that due to the ruler or king.
 It is here called 'the Heavenly or Heaven-given seat, 'the meaning of which expression is clear from its occurrence in the Shih, III, i, ode 2.
 1. Five is an odd number, and the fifth is therefore the 'correct' place for an undivided line; it is also the central place of the trigram, indicating. how its occupant is sure to walk in the due mean.
 See further the notes on the Text, p.
 68.

 <a name="fn_130"></a>[`219:VI`](#fr_130) Paragraph 1 here is much to the same effect as the first sentence in the notes on the Thwan of the Text.
 It is said, 'Strength without peril would not produce contention; peril without strength would not be able to contend.'

 2. 'A strong line has come and got the central place:'--this sentence has given rise to a doctrine about the changes of trigrams and hexagrams, which has obscured more than anything else the interpretation of the Yî.
 Where has the strong second line come from?
 From a hundred critics we receive the answer,--'From Tun ( ).'
-The reader will see that if the second and third lines of the lower trigram there be made to change places, there results   or Sung.
+The reader will see that if the second and third lines of the lower trigram there be made to change places, there results   or [Sòng(䷅)](e8aebcsong.md).
 The doctrine of changing the figures by the manipulation of the stalks did spring up between the time of Wăn and his son and that of the composition of the Appendixes; but there is no trace of it in the real Text of the Yî; and it renders any scheme for the interpretation of the figures impossible.
 The p.
 220 editors of the imperial Yî allow this, and on the present passage discard the doctrine entirely, referring to the language of the Thwan on hexagrams 11 and 12 as fatal to it.
 See the notes there, and the Introduction, pp. 11-16.
 'A strong line has come' is to be taken as equivalent simply to a strong line is there.'

 What 'the great man sets a value on being the due mean and the correct place,' his decision in any matter of contention is sure to be right.